 Middle Chattahoochee River Water Trail

 The goal for the project is to ultimately create a blueway on the Chattahoochee River for canoes and kayaks from the Chattahoochee River National Recreation Area at Peachtree Creek (Fulton County) to Chattahoochee Bend State Park (Coweta County), approximately 53 miles.
 The blueway will also include Sweetwater Creek State Park and possibly additional sites, such as Moores Bridge Park and McIntosh Reserve.

 Oostanaula River Water Trail

 South River Water Trail

-South River Watershed Alliance plans to develop the South River Water Trail extending from Panola Shoals to Klondike Road, a distance of approximately 5 1/2 miles.
+The South River Watershed Alliance is developing the South River Water Trail extending from Panola Shoals Trailhead to Jackson Lake, a distance of approximately 40 miles.
 To run in tandem with completion of required water trail planning and development actions, the project will incorporate two complementary restoration activities – the ongoing systematic removal of spent tires which will enhance the river’s aesthetic value and preparation for the reintroduction of river cane to the banks of South River which will increase wildlife habitat and improve water quality.

 St. Mary’s River Water Trail